 What started as a small caravan of vehicles distributing books to students around the Beverly area has expanded into a new, fully retrofitted school bus that also delivers fresh fruits and vegetables, bags of healthy snacks, various health and safety items, and familiar interactions with their teachers and support staff from Beverly Elementary School.

-Shortly after the mobile library first hit the road, Tracey Valach, the WVU Extension Service Family Nutrition Program youth health educator in Randolph County, saw an opportunity to collaborate with the bookmobile to get more fresh produce in front of their students during the summer months.
+Shortly after the mobile library first hit the road, Tracey Valach, former WVU Extension Service Family Nutrition Program youth health educator in Randolph County, saw an opportunity to collaborate with the bookmobile to get more fresh produce in front of their students during the summer months.

 “About three years ago, we started a school garden at Beverly Elementary.
 When the produce started to come on, I realized there was nowhere for that produce to go,” Valach said.
 “The bookmobile was a perfect fit to get the produce that the children had helped grow into their homes over the summer when they weren’t here to enjoy it.”

 That collaboration was so successful that Valach and Hannah Fincham, WVU Extension Service agent in Randolph County, helped facilitate a relationship with local donors and a nearby grower, the Charm Farm, to add a full-scale kids market to the Bookmobile.

 On its weekly runs, the bookmobile served approximately 90 students, which has doubled over the project’s life span.
 While there were several repeat visitors, nearly 600 unique youths benefited from the bookmobile’s services this summer.
 Paul Zickefoose, Beverly Elementary’s principal, knows those numbers wouldn’t be possible without the help of others.

 “This project is an affirmation of what a community can do when it comes together,” Zickefoose said.
 “The bookmobile truly has the support of the entire community.”